Jason Goroncy (Rev Dr)

 Senior Lecturer in Systematic Theology, University of Divinity

-Jason teaches in the area of systematic theology at the University of Divinity, and is an ordained minister with the Baptist Union of Victoria and the Presbyterian Church of Aotearoa New Zealand.
+Jason teaches in the area of systematic theology at the University of Divinity in Melbourne, and is an ordained minister with the Baptist Union of Victoria and the Presbyterian Church of Aotearoa New Zealand.

 Prior to arriving at the University of Divinity in 2015, he served as a pastor of Baptist and Uniting churches, as a lecturer at the Koh Lo Traw Theological College on the Thai-Burma border, as a lecturer and Dean of the Knox Centre for Ministry and Leadership in New Zealand, as a primary and secondary school teacher, and as a rubber stamp maker.

-His current research interests lie chiefly in the areas of Christian doctrine, theological anthropology (with a particular focus on children, disability, and death), theological aesthetics, trauma studies, and the work of the Scottish theologian P. T. Forsyth.
+His current research interests lie chiefly in the areas of theological anthropology (with a particular focus on death), trauma studies, and the work of the Scottish theologian P. T. Forsyth.

 Among his many affections are cooking (especially Indian and Sri Lankan dishes), reading, visual arts, bushwalking, cycling, whisky, folk music, ornithology, and fishing (with a strong preference for fly fishing, on the basis of the undisputed fact that ‘all first-class fishermen on the Sea of Galilee were fly fishermen’ (Norman Maclean)).
 He believes in the superiority of old-fashioned shaving cream, leather shoes, cotton shirts, and loose-leaf tea.
 He has a strong preference for home-roasted coffee beans, and for second-hand clothing (his favourite pair of pyjamas once belonged to a very long-legged ‘Mr Ron Baker’).
 He cheers for the Melbourne City Football Club, the Western Bulldogs, the Boston Red Sox, the Chelsea Football Club, the Scotland national rugby union team, the Williamstown Seagulls, and the Indian Cricket Team.
 He cheers a lot.
 His golf game was much improved after reading John Updike’s essays ‘Walking Insomnia’ and ‘Lost Balls’.